-Prior to the changes made by the Act, the IRS had held that Section 162(m) does not apply to short tax years ending with mergers, where the acquired company is not required to comply with the Exchange Act's executive compensation disclosure rules for the short tax year (PLR 200951006).
-Subject to further guidance, the Joint Explanatory Statement may have changed this rule, as it indicates that covered employees of a publicly traded corporation that would otherwise have been required to file a proxy statement for the year but for the fact that the corporation underwent a transaction that resulted in the non-application of the proxy statement requirement, would be subject to Section 162(m).
+Prior to the changes made by the TCJA, the IRS had held that Section 162(m) does not apply to short tax years ending with mergers, where the acquired company is not required to comply with the Exchange Act's executive compensation disclosure rules for the short tax year (PLR 200951006).
+The Proposed Regulations, however, make clear that compensation payable for this short tax year would be subject to Section 162(m).
+In the context of a transaction in which a publicly held corporation is acquired by a privately held buyer, this change significantly limits deductibility with respect to the often substantial transaction-based payments made to executives.